github/ccql/README.md

 ## Notes

-Credits to Domas Mituzas for creating [pmysql](http://dom.as/2010/08/12/pmysql-multi-server-mysql-client/).
+- Credits to Domas Mituzas for creating [pmysql](http://dom.as/2010/08/12/pmysql-multi-server-mysql-client/).
 This project mostly reimplements `pmysql` and delivers it in an easy to redistribute format.

+- Pronounce "see-sequel"

+- This project is open to [contributions](CONTRIBUTING.md).
+Generally speaking it should be kept small and simple.